flowhub/bigiot-js/README.md

 * Register your company and a new provider
 * Copy the provider ID and secret from the marketplace UI

+See [a simple provider example](https://github.com/flowhub/bigiot-js/blob/master/example/provider.js), and the [NoFlo](https://noflojs.org) integration in the [bigiot-bridge repository](https://github.com/flowhub/bigiot-bridge).

+### Authenticating with the marketplace

 Once you've completed the above steps, you can use this library.
 Instantiate a provider with:

 ```javascript